-The first Revisiting SSI meeting, on December 2, 2025, was a kickoff with a time friendly for participants in the Americas, Africa, and Europe.
+The first Revisiting SSI meeting, a kickoff, occurred on December 2, 2025 for participants in the Americas, Africa, and Europe and on December 9, 2025 for Asian (and European) participants.

 Media & Slides